 than making exemptions to it.

-The report covers the work of the Armed Services Advice Project over the last project year, 1 October 2015 to 30 September 2016.
-We supported over 2400 clients with more than 11,500 new and repeat issues, achieving a client financial gain of over £1.5M.
-A survey of clients showed that 94% rated the service as very good or good, and 81% reported increased peace of mind as a result of using the service.
+Over the last project year we supported over 2,600 clients with nearly 10,000 new and repeat issues, achieving a client financial gain of over £1.5M.
+A survey of clients showed that 95% rated the service as very good or good, and 82% reported increased peace of mind as a result of using the service.

 The full report can be downloaded below.Spotlight: